 But there’s more to LED lights than just simply converting and paying for the installation.
-There are several factors to consider so that you can make the most of the unique advantages of the LED lights.
-Because it is relatively new technology (especially in the parking lot illumination industry) there are new advances and techniques with LED parking lot lights.
+There are several factors to consider so that you can make the most of the unique advantages of LED lights.
+Because it is a relatively new technology (especially in the parking lot illumination industry) there are new advances and techniques with LED parking lot lights.
 Even the most experienced owners can make common mistakes.
 So here are the common mistakes that people often make with LED parking lot lights, and how to avoid them.

 The Wrong Fixtures for the LED lights